 Anyway.
 What is fascinating is that Eratosthenes calculated the earth’s circumference back in 240BC.

 One summer solstice, at high noon, he was staring down a well in Aswan, Egypt.

 For you geography buffs, Aswan is located on the Tropic of Cancer.
 The sun was directly overhead, and he noted that there was no shadow on the walls of the well.

-Having received a direct mail offer similar to mine, he already knew the earth was round, and concluded that a well several thousand “stadia” away would have a shadow, due to the curvature of the earth.
+The germ of an idea came to him.
+He already knew the earth was round, and concluded that a well several thousand “stadia” away would have a shadow, due to the curvature of the earth.
 So a year later, at noon on summer solstice, he told an associate to get to the well in Alexandria which was way to the north.

 Sure enough, the well cast a prominent shadow, and in fact, it was 7.2 degrees off perpendicular.

 Now stick with me on this.
 Alexandria was 500 miles to the north, or a lot of stadia for you classicists.
-Because that distance created a 7.2 degree tilt, a full circle of 360 degrees would be 50 times as much, or 25,000 miles for Eratosthenes.
+Because that distance created a 7.2 degree tilt, a full circle of 360 degrees would be 50 times as much (50 x 7.2), or 25,000 miles for Eratosthenes.
 Turns out he was only off by 2%!